rejunity/riscv-hello-asm/README.md

 different too.
 We will specify these machine dependent symbols via toolchain arguments.

--Assuming the toolchain is in the `$PATH`, running the following produce our `hello` program, but now ready for `sifive_e`.
+Assuming the toolchain is in the `$PATH`, running the following produces our `hello` program, but now ready for `sifive_e`.

 ```